Mother's Day: Kie Kie, other celebrities who celebrated as 1st time mums

-1st Time Moms: Kie Kie, Seyi Edun, Other Celebs Who Celebrated Mother’s Day
+New Moms: Kie Kie, Seyi Edun, Other Celebs Who Celebrated 1st Mother’s Day

 Mother's Day is a well-celebrated day around the world, and as expected, Nigerian celebrities had a good time sharing photos with beautiful write-ups